-The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.
+The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives.
+It can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of Academy's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
-The system of internal control has been in place in Lowbrook Academy for the year ended 31 August 2014 and up to the date of approval of the annual report and financial statements
+The system of internal control has been in place in Lowbrook Academy for the year from 1st September 2014 to 31 August 2015 and up to the date of approval of the annual report and financial statements